interaction-lab/blossom-sdk/README.md

 - control_table_defs.py : contains addresses for 320 and 330 control tables
 - conversion.py : contains functions to convert between degrees and DXL positions
 - config.py : contains configuration dictionaries for a "robot"
+- log.conf.py : contains the log definition and initiation
 - sequence.py : contains the Sequence class, used to play sequences on a "robot"
 - Sequences : a directory of .json files containing sequences
 - sequence_schema.json : a json schema for validating sequence files